osompress/simple-social-icons/README.md

 1. **Widget (WordPress 4.0+):** The traditional widget works on all supported WordPress versions.
 Simply drag the "Simple Social Icons" widget into any widget area and configure it from the widget form.
 All available icons are accessible through the widget.

-2. **Block Variations (WordPress 6.9+):** On WordPress 6.9+, this plugin extends the core Social Icons block with additional icon variations.
-These icons automatically appear when adding a Social Icons block in the block editor.
-Block variations only add icons that are not already available in WordPress core, so you get the best of both worlds: core icons plus these additional options.
+2. **Block Variations (WordPress 6.9+):** On WordPress 6.9 and above, this plugin enhances the native Social Icons block by adding a set of additional icon variations.
+These new icons appear automatically when you insert a Social Icons block in the editor, integrating seamlessly with the core experience.
+Block variations include only icons that are not already provided by WordPress core, ensuring the best of both worlds: you keep all default icons while gaining extra options without duplication.

-**Important:** If you're currently using the widget, nothing changes for you.
-The widget continues to work exactly as before on all WordPress versions.
-Block variations are an additional feature that only activates on WordPress 6.9+ and doesn't affect existing widget functionality.
+**Important:** If you are currently using the classic widget, nothing changes for you.
+The widget continues to function exactly as before across all WordPress versions.
+Block variations are an optional enhancement that activates only on WordPress 6.9+ and does not affect existing widget functionality in any way.

 > **Note:** The `simple_social_default_glyphs` filter has been deprecated from this plugin.